mdn/content/files/en-us/learn/javascript/asynchronous/introducing/index.md

 ### The trouble with long-running synchronous functions

 The next example is just like the last one, except we added a text box for you to type in.
-This time, click "Generate primes" and then try typing in the text box.
+This time, click "Generate primes", and try typing in the text box immediately after.

 You'll find that while our `generatePrimes()` function is running, our program is completely unresponsive: you can't type anything, or click anything, or do anything else.